NSW Central Coast Local Health District collaborated with Civiq to encourage students to drop soft drinks and increase their water intake.

 The program is in its early stages, with a report due to be available in 2019.

 At the conclusion of this research, if results indicate that water consumption has increased, then the remaining schools that did not receive a station as part of the research will have a chilled water station installed for students.

-This is an excellent initiative by the CCLHD with support of School Infrastructure NSW, as it is not only keeping students hydrated, but is playing an important role in promoting healthy lifestyles to adolescents.
+This is an excellent initiative by the CCLHD with the support of School Infrastructure NSW, as it is not only keeping students hydrated but is playing an important role in promoting healthy lifestyles to adolescents.